WELCOME TO CARDIFF

 The Festival patrons are Michael Sheen (Hollywood Actor - Frost/Nixon, Underworld, The Queen), Matthew Rhys (Hollywood Actor - The Post, The Americans), Marc Zicree (Writer/Producer - Star Trek- TNG, Babylon 5, Space Command), Emraan Hashmi (Bollywood Actor - Once Upon a Time in Mumbaai, The Dirty Picture) and Jaqueline Fernandez (Bollywood Actress - Race 3, Drive, A Gentleman)

 Our Festival Jury and supporters include Anurag Kashyap, Nawazuddin Siddiqui, Professor Florence Aiyisi, John Altman, Bethan Jenkins (Former Welsh AM), Joe Ferrera, Divyanka Tripathi Dahiya, Kimberley Nixon, Jonny Owen, Maria Pride, Kai Owen and Matthew Rhys.

 In 2018 Dame Sian Philips received the Lifetime achievement award and Marc Zicree was presented with the Golden Dragon Award for individual excellence from Sir Dafydd Elis Thomas, Deputy Minister for Culture, Sport and Tourism.

-This year, the Golden Dragon Award for individual excellence was awarded to Nawazuddin Siddiqui and Dame Judi Dench received the Lifetime achievement award.
+In 2019, the Golden Dragon Award for individual excellence was awarded to Nawazuddin Siddiqui and Dame Judi Dench received the Lifetime achievement award.
 We also championed Welsh talent by awarding Welsh-born West End director and actor Sean Mathias the award for 'Welsh Contribution To International Cinema And Theatre'.
 Thaer Al-Shayei was recognised with the award for 'Welsh Rising Star'.

 Tel: 0800 987 5997